joathert/canofi-app/README.md

 versus fisheye hardware, there are recent publications on that (e.g. [here](https://www.biorxiv.org/content/10.1101/2020.12.15.422956v2.full)).

 Note that the reprojection step can be achieved with a whole bunch of different software including the Gimp, ImageMagick, or a Scipy (interpolate.griddata) method used in Haozhou Wang’s thesis, which you can find [here](https://github.com/HowcanoeWang/Spherical2TreeAttributes).
 During early testing, Wang's method appeared to produce somewhat smoother imagery than the method used here, at the expense of processing time and memory.
+We use that as our reference reprojection code.
+As our LAI method was a line-by-line port of Hemiphot.R, then we will use the R code as our reference LAI implementation.

 To check for errors, LAI output was compared from 3 different _projection-LAI estimation_ pairs for 3 different panoramas and 4 differing threshold values:
 1. Wang's Scipy Reprojection -> Hemiphot.R LAI   (This is the X-axis on below graph)